Using Google MFA (2-step Verification)

 Image of a smartphone is shown.
 Text reads: To help keep your account safe, Google wants to make sure it's really you trying to sign in.
 Get a verification code.
 Google will send a verification code to a phone number.
 STandard rates apply.
 Checkbox indicates whether you want to ask again for this device.

 2. The code will be sent to your phone.
 Enter the six-digit number into the text box.
-Note that text messages include a "G-" in front of the six digit number.
-Do not type the "G-" part into the text box as it is already listed.
+Note that text messages include a "G-" in front of the six-digit number.
+Don't type the "G-" part into the text box as it is already listed.

 White colored window with a text box to enter in the six-digit code sent to the phone.